 Next, the raw cloth is stitched by many hands.
 Local women are taught how to become seamstresses to create densely stitched pieces that are sold at the best international craft markets.
 Somporn dedicates a lot of her time to sharing her sewing skills with anyone who wants to learn, creating work in areas where employment is scarce.
 There is a beauty that radiates through Somporn’s entire creative practice from the raw materials to the final stitch.
 She describes empathy as the most valuable tool in her process, which has encouraged her to reach out to those who may be struggling with poverty or lack of education.

 Somporn is a self-taught artist, whose embroidered textiles are now coveted by collectors around the world.
 An influential moment in her professional development was meeting Vichai Chinalai of Chinalai Tribal Antiques, whist working selling jewellery in Bangkok.
 With an instinctive trust and shared passion for Thai handicraft, the pair began sharing sources and collecting unique and rare textiles.
-Together they have exhibited eight times at the Sante Fe Folk Art Market and have gained an enthusiastic following, including trend forecaster Li Edelkoort who featured Somporn’s work in last year’s New York Textile Month publication.
+Together they have exhibited eight times at the Sante Fe Folk Art Market and have gained an enthusiastic following.